 16) Practice Oil Pulling: Oil pulling helps to reduce the microbial load in your mouth.
 This takes stress off of the immune system and reduces inflammation levels throughout the body.
 Read more about oil pulling here and practice this 2x daily.

 17) Get a Home Water Filtration System: Very important to avoid the chloride, fluoride, pesticides, heavy metals, etc. that are found in tap water.
 Use a good whole home water filtration system as discussed in this article here

 18) Use Essential Oils: The anti-oxidant content and aromatherapy benefits of essential oils help to improve oxygenation and reduce the harmful effects of oxidative stress throughout the body.
 Some of my favorites include lavendar, peppermint, chamomile and sweet orange among others.

 Put a drop on your hands and mix together and then cover your nose and inhale the healing vapors.
 This will stimulate your brain and increase blood flow to your cranium.

-19) Low Intensity Movement: A sedentary lifestyle reduces cerebrospinal fluid flow and can lead to increased oxidative stress in the brain.
-Throughout the day, get a lot of low-intensity movement such as walking, light cycling, playing, etc. Regular movement will help reduce inflammation and boost the development of new neurons in the brain.
+19) Low Intensity Movement: A sedentary lifestyle reduces synovial fluid flow in the joints and can lead to increased oxidative stress throughout the body.
+Throughout the day, get a lot of low-intensity movement such as walking, light cycling, playing, etc. Regular movement will help reduce inflammation in the body and help stabilize the joints boost the development of new neurons in the brain.